ttn9171/Portfolio/wa-ev-population/README.md

 ## Files:
 - WA_EV_Dashboard.pbix: the Power Bi file
-- Electric_Vehicle_Population_Data.csv: the dataset used
+- Electric_Vehicle_Population_Data.zip: the zipped file of the dataset used

 ## Resources:
 - Dataset: Electric Vehicle Population on Kaggle